will-mccarty/gsidiag_bin2txt/README.md

 gsidiag_bin2txt
 ===============

+THIS DISTRIBUTION HAS BEEN INCORPORATED INTO PyRadmon, [available here](https://github.com/alberthdev/pyradmon).
+This repo is out-of-date.

 Overview
 --------
 This is a simple tool for generating statistics table for Gridpoint Statistical Interpolation (GSI) radiance diagnostic (hereafter 'diag') files